skimran-coder/JavaScript_Mini_Projects/README.md

 1. **BMI Calculator**
    - Quickly determine your Body Mass Index (BMI) with this user-friendly tool.
 Enter your height and weight to assess your health status.

+2. **Share Modal**
+   - The elegant solution for effortlessly sharing profiles with a touch of style.

+3. **Keyboard**
+   - Explore the magic of keyboard events as this project dynamically displays the key, key code, and event code when a key is pressed.

-2. **Background Color Switcher**
+4. **Background Color Switcher**
    - A fun project that lets you change the background color with the click of a button, adding a touch of visual creativity to your web page.

-3. **Digital Clock**
+5. **Digital Clock**
    - A simple yet functional project that displays the current time on your web page in a digital format, helping you keep track of time effortlessly.

-4. **Number Guessing Game**
+6. **Number Guessing Game**
    - Test your guessing skills with this interactive game where you have 10 attempts to guess a random number between 1 and 100.

-5. **Keyboard**
-   - Explore the magic of keyboard events as this project dynamically displays the key, key code, and event code when a key is pressed.

-6. **Unlimited Colors**
+7. **Unlimited Colors**
    - Experience a dynamic background color changer that continuously cycles through a spectrum of hues, adding vibrancy and creativity to your webpage with a simple click.

+8. **Counter**
+   - A simple yet effective web application for easy counting with style.

 ## Getting Started